Hayder987/shohoj-mart/README.md

 # 🛍️ ShohojMart+

 ShohojMart+ is a modern, responsive, and feature-rich e-commerce platform built with React, Firebase, Stripe, and Tailwind CSS.
 This platform allows users to explore, shop, and securely pay for their favorite products with a smooth and delightful experience.
+It also features an integrated AI Chatbot to provide instant customer support and enhance user interaction.

 ## 🔗 **Live Site:** [shohojmart-f8a93.web.app](https://shohojmart-f8a93.web.app)